-Fatal and personal injury cell phone crashes is the performance measure for tracking trends in distracting driving in New York State.
-The numbers of these crashes fluctuated between 2012 and 2015, then rose from 436 in 2015 to 497 in 2016, an increase of 14%.
+Fatal and personal injury cell phone crashes is the performance measure for tracking trends in distracted driving in New York State.
+The 5-year average number of fatal and personal injury cell phone crashes rose steadily from 380 in 2009-2013 to 469 in 2013-2017, an increase of 23%.

 In order to assess the trend in enforcement activity, analyses were conducted on the traffic tickets housed in the state's Traffic Safety Law Enforcement and Disposition (TSLED) and Administrative Adjudication systems.
-Analyses of the combined ticket data from these two systems show that the total number of tickets issued for violations of New York's Vehicle & Traffic Law (VTL) fluctuated between 2012 and 2016 but remained fairly stable increasing less than one percent since 2012.
+Analyses of the combined ticket data from these two systems show that the total number of tickets issued for violations of New York's Vehicle & Traffic Law (VTL) fluctuated between 2013 and 2017.
+Between 2016 and 2017, the number of tickets increased 4%.